EECS16A, Designing Information Devices and Systems I

 Homework parties are your chance to meet and interact with other students, while also having the chance to get help from GSIs, tutors, and faculty.
 We expect students to treat each other with respect during homework parties as well as during all other parts of the class, including interactions on Ed, discussion, and office hours.
 Remember that each of you is coming into a class with different experiences and backgrounds -- use this as an opportunity to learn from one another.

-Homework parties will be held on Thursday 5-6:30 PM and Friday 2-5 PM.
-Homework party is similar to office hours, but with more staff available and students are expected to help each other out, and if desired, form ad-hoc "pickup" homework groups in the style of a pickup basketball game.
+Homework parties will be held on Fridays in Soda 410.
+Homework parties are similar to office hours, but with more staff available and students are expected to help each other out, and if desired, form ad-hoc "pickup" homework groups in the style of a pickup basketball game.

 Please note that all course-related questions are welcome at both homework parties and office hours!